staticfloat/PartialP.jl/docs/src/index.md

 ## Structs and Types

-Julia makes it easy to work with custom types, and Zygote makes it easy to differentiate them.
+Julia makes it easy to work with custom types, and PartialP makes it easy to differentiate them.
 For example, given a simple `Point` type:

 ```julia
 import Base: +, -